philbit/PackageStates.jl/README.md

 # PackageStates.jl

 In Julia, environments/projects are an efficient way to preserve the exact environment in which code was run, i.e. the versions of all packages.
 For computational/numerical code, this can ensure reproducibility.
 However, relying heavily on environments comes at a cost: If your workflow involves frequent switching between different projects, the version of loaded packages depends on when exactly the corresponding `using` directive was issued.
-This can lead to hard-to-debug situations of "wrong" verions being loaded, for example when environment switching is done programmatically and packages are implicitly loaded as dependencies.
+This can lead to hard-to-debug situations of "wrong" versions being loaded, for example when environment switching is done programmatically and packages are implicitly loaded as dependencies.
 Wouldn't it be nice to have a tool to check which environment was active when a package was loaded and which exact version of the code the loaded version actually corresponds to?
 This is the purpose of `PackageStates.jl`.
 In short, it allows you to record and compare the versions of loaded packages and their desired versions in different environments.

 ## Disclaimer